-Opening on a prison scene with Jude Law giving a demented soliloquy while receiving fellatio, Dom Hemingway is a film that fittingly piques quickly and sputters out without any real satisfaction.
+Opening on a prison scene with Jude Law giving a demented soliloquy while receiving fellatio, Dom Hemingway is a film that fittingly piques early and sputters out without any real satisfaction.

-Jude Law overacts so hard as if trying to induce an aneurysm – bulging his eyes like Schwarzenegger on Mars in Total Recall.
-In case the audience has severe autism, he even breaks it down and relents that he’s a “mess” who has “anger issues”.
-These spoon fed moments of remorse and self-awareness serve as a weak attempt to provide dimension to an entertaining, but superficial film.
+Here, Jude Law overacts so hard as if trying to induce an aneurysm – bulging his eyes like Schwarzenegger on Mars in Total Recall.
+These outbursts are followed by moments of remorse and abashed self-reflection, otherwise weak attempts at providing the character, and film, with some dimension.

-Ultimately, the movie becomes one of hard sells.
-The supporting cast is so weak that it feels like Jude Law is left overworked trying to create some sort of acting halo effect that elevates the dull performances around him.
-Jumayn Hunter, who’s meant to portray a crime lord, is about as menacing as a precocious pre-teen.
-As a result, an intended moment of tension, where he stands to cut off Dom’s genitalia, ends up being so ineffectual that it’s aggravating.
-If only intentions could win directing and acting awards.
+The lead casting isn’t the only one that sticks out as a hard sell; the supporting cast is so weak that Law is left overworked in every scene.
+It’s like he’s trying to conjure a halo effect to elevates the dull performances around him.
+Jumayn Hunter, meant to be portraying a crime lord, is about as menacing as a precocious pre-teen.
+Consequently, moment of tension, such as when he threatens to cut off Dom’s genitalia, ends up flaccid and ineffectual.

 And so, 12 Years a Convict proves to be a movie that hangs a poor script on the shoulders of a single performance.
 Jude Law is left carrying the entire affair and manages to keep things entertaining, despite and often because he’s working so damn hard.